genomegraph/vg_reverse_lookup/reverse_lookup_vg_for_v1.9_en.md

 ## The objectives

 There are a variety of informative tutorials for `vg` such as ([Main Wiki](https://github.com/vgteam/vg/wiki/Basic-Operations) and [Workshop in Portuguese](https://github.com/Pfern/PANGenomics)).
-However it is not easy to find a vg subcommand and options for what user want to do from these materials.
-To address this, I have organized the vg subcommands and options so that I can find these from what I want to do.
+However when we do not know right vg subcommand and options for what we want to do, it is not easy to find them from these tutorials.
+To address this, we have organized command line examples of vg in temrs of what we want to do.

 The version is `v1.9.0 "Miglionico"`.
 The static binary and Docker image are available from [here](https://github.com/vgteam/vg/releases/tag/v1.9.0).